GauravSingh2003/Search-the-longest-compounded-word/README.md

 <br>3.Iterate through each word in the sorted list and check if it can be constructed using any shorter words in the same file.
 <br>4.Keep track of the longest and second longest compounded words found so far.
 <br>5.Measure the time taken to process the input file.

+<br>You can repeat the above code for the second input file (Input_02.txt) by changing the input_file variable to the corresponding file name.

+<br>Make sure to place the input files in the same directory as the script or provide the full path to the file .